Introduction

 Detailed Explanation

 The key mechanism driving ocean formation is seafloor spreading, which occurs at mid-ocean ridges.
 These underwater mountain ranges mark the boundaries where tectonic plates are moving apart.
-As the plates separate, magma from the underlying mantle rises to fill the gap, cooling to form new oceanic crust.
+Plus, as the plates separate, magma from the underlying mantle rises to fill the gap, cooling to form new oceanic crust.
 This process continuously adds new material to the ocean floor, pushing the older crust away from the ridge.
 Over time, this expansion creates a symmetrical pattern of magnetic stripes on either side of the ridge, providing evidence of the seafloor spreading process.

 Step-by-Step Concept Breakdown